A Balloon Site, Coventry

-A Balloon Site, Coventry is an oil on canvas painting undertaken in 1942 by the British artist Laura Knight.
+A Balloon Site, Coventry is an oil-on-canvas painting undertaken in 1942 by the British artist Laura Knight.
 It portrays a group of people—mostly women—working to launch a barrage balloon on the outside of Coventry, an industrial city in the Midlands that was the target of a German bombing raid in November 1940, when over 10,000 incendiary bombs were dropped on the city.

 Knight had painted In for Repairs, showing members of the Women's Auxiliary Air Force (WAAF) repairing a damaged barrage balloon, in early 1942.
 The Air Ministry was so impressed that they asked her to paint the WAAF in action.
 She was commissioned by the War Artists' Advisory Committee (WAAC) and paid 100 guineas for the work, which was undertaken in July and August 1942.
-A Balloon Site was displayed at the 1943 Royal Academy Summer Exhibition, along with Ruby Loftus Screwing a Breech Ring (1943).
+A Balloon Site was displayed at the 1943 Royal Academy Summer Exhibition, along with Ruby Loftus Screwing a Breech-ring (1943).

 Background

 From March 1939, Coventry had been protected by barrage balloons; the city was an industrial target and contained aircraft factories on the outskirts.
 The balloons were filled with hydrogen and were either set in fixed sites, or adapted for mobile deployment.
 They were fixed by steel cables which forced bombers to fly at a higher altitude than they would have preferred.
 In this way the bombing was less accurate, and the aeroplanes more vulnerable to ground-based anti-aircraft fire.
 The protection was not infallible, and, on 14 November 1940 Coventry was the target of a German bombing raid when over 10,000 incendiary bombs were dropped on the city.
-From April 1941 women were used to operate the balloons, a crew of fourteen women replacing the ten men that do so previously.
+From April 1941 women were used to operate the balloons, a crew of fourteen women replacing the ten men that did so previously.